 14. Larger Than Average Fuel Tanks

 Your vehicle’s range will be critical.
 The further you can get and the more you can be on the road, the better.

 You would have to get ready for the worst-case scenario.
 It is very likely that you will not be able to refuel your ride frequently.

 In those situations, you might not get a chance to fill up your vehicle often.
 You may get once chance to get to a gas station, which means it’s best to put as much fuel in your tanks as possible.

 And, that’s also when the larger than average fuel tank on your overlanding rig will come in handy.
 That way, you will be able to carry a lot of fuel and it will last longer compared to others.

-There are a plethora of accessories you can add or install on your overlanding vehicle.
+There are a plethora of accessories and tools you can add or install on your overlanding vehicle.
 And, all of these accessories could be used on your favor during the doomsday scenario.